Dengyuemed/dengyuemed.github.io/_posts/2026-03-03-global-pharma-supply-chain-risk.md

 - Not pushing problems to the last moment
 - Not allowing treatment schedules to bear avoidable uncertainty

-This kind of reliability is rarely written explicitly into contracts,
+This type of reliability is rarely written explicitly into contracts,
 yet it is validated repeatedly through real collaboration.

 ---